dhainiksuthar/Gem-Scrapy-Python/README.md

 # Gem-Scrapy-Python

-Web scraping application for scrap data from gem portal
+A python project to scrap data from https://gem.gov.in/

+Scrapped products and features of that product and store them into mongodb atlas database